To Get a Library Card

 Types of Cards

-Kids Cards can check out any materials in the library, although parents have the option to block their children from checking out AV materials.
+Kids Cards can check out any materials in the library and have access to devices in the library.

 12- through 17-years-old

-Teen Cards can check out any materials in the library, although parents have the option to block their teenage child from checking out AV materials.
+Teen Cards can check out any materials in the library and have access to devices in the library.

 18-years-old and up

-Adult cards can be used to check out any materials in the library and to access the Adult Computers and Laptops.
+Adult cards can be used to check out any materials in the library and provide access to devices in the library that are not reserved for children.

 60-years-old and up